Anne-Sophie Mutter: 2010s-present

-In 2019, Mutter joined John Williams to perform William’s works for solo violin and orchestra, titled “Across The Stars”.
-The tour and album contained works from William’s film scores, with such notable pieces as the Star Wars themes, Rey and Yoda, and Hedwig's Theme from Harry Potter.
-The same year, Mutter toured Europe with the West–Eastern Divan Orchestra, playing Beethoven’s Triple Concerto with Daniel Barenboim and Yo-Yo Ma.
+In 2019, Mutter joined John Williams to perform William's works for solo violin and orchestra, titled "Across The Stars".
+The tour and album contained works from William's film scores, with such notable pieces as the Star Wars themes, Rey and Yoda, and Hedwig's Theme from Harry Potter.
+The same year, Mutter toured Europe with the West–Eastern Divan Orchestra, playing Beethoven's Triple Concerto with Daniel Barenboim and Yo-Yo Ma.
 The tour included stops in Buenos Aires and Berlin, and resulted in the release of a CD by Deutsche Grammophon.
-In March 2019, Mutter premiered Sebastian Currier’s Ghost Trio with Daniel Müller-Schott and Lambert Orkis at Carnegie Hall.
+In March 2019, Mutter premiered Sebastian Currier's Ghost Trio with Daniel Müller-Schott and Lambert Orkis at Carnegie Hall.

 In September 2019, Mutter stopped during a performance of Beethoven's Violin Concerto with the Cincinnati Symphony Orchestra to ask a cellphone user to stop recording.
 The incident received significant press coverage and refueled debates about concert cellphone etiquette.

-Mutter has recently premiered several pieces that have been dedicated to her, including Jörg Widmann’s string quartet Studie über Beethoven in Tokyo (2020), John Williams’ Concerto for Violin and Orchestra No. 2 in Tanglewood with the Boston Symphony Orchestra (2021), Unsuk Chin’s violin duet Gran Cadenza (2021) in Regensburg with violinist Ye-Eun Choi and Thomas Adès’ work for violin and orchestra Air -Homage to Sibelius (2022) at the Lucerne Festival with the Lucerne Festival Contemporary Orchestra.
+Mutter has recently premiered several pieces that have been dedicated to her, including Jörg Widmann's string quartet Studie über Beethoven in Tokyo (2020), John Williams' Concerto for Violin and Orchestra No. 2 in Tanglewood with the Boston Symphony Orchestra (2021), Unsuk Chin's violin duet Gran Cadenza (2021) in Regensburg with violinist Ye-Eun Choi and Thomas Adès' work for violin and orchestra Air – Homage to Sibelius (2022) at the Lucerne Festival with the Lucerne Festival Contemporary Orchestra.
+Mutter's 2023 Virtuosi tour has also included works by Joseph Bologne in an effort to revive the composer's legacy.